mozilla-l10n/documentation/src/misc/documentation_styleguide.md

 VS Code allows the user to [set different personal settings](https://code.visualstudio.com/docs/getstarted/settings): *User settings* (global personal settings) and *Workplace setting* (settings specific for a project that override user settings).
 These are some useful settings for working with Markdown files:
 * Enable `Editor: Trim Auto Whitespace` to trim automatically trailing whitespaces.
-* Enable `Files: Insert Final Newline` and `Files: Trim Final Newlines` to automatically have leave only one line at the end of files.
+* Enable `Files: Insert Final Newline` and `Files: Trim Final Newlines` to automatically leave only one line at the end of files.

 Here's an example of [workplace setting](https://github.com/mozilla/legal-docs/blob/main/.vscode/settings.json) in a repository to preserve trailing whitespaces, even when the user setting has `Editor: Trim Auto Whitespace` enabled.
 Opening the editor in the root of the repository, e.g. with `code .`, will load and enforce this override.